rudy-patel/mastercard-dmp-take-home/README.md

 4. Once the load test is completed, you can find the detailed test reports in the `build/gatling-results` directory.

+**Note**: Be mindful of the number of requests you are executing in your load test!
+Since we call external APIs, your IP Address will be **blocked** for *24 hours* if you exceed a certain number of requests/second.
+See [RandomAPI FAQ](https://api.random.org/faq) for more details.

 ### Documentation

 The documentation for this project is generated using Dokka and provides detailed information about the codebase.